FIRST-Tech-Challenge/FtcRobotController/README.md

     * Advanced Gamepad features are enabled by default, but may be disabled through the settings menu in order to revert to gamepad support provided natively by Android.
 * Improves accuracy of ping measurement.
     * Fixes issue where the ping time showed as being higher than reality when initially connecting to or restarting the robot.
-    * To see the full improvement, you must update both the Robot Controller and Driver Station apps.
+    * To see the full improvement, you must update both the org.firstinspires.ftc.teamcode.Robot Controller and Driver Station apps.
 * Updates samples located at [/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples](FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples).
     * Added ConceptGamepadRumble and ConceptGamepadTouchpad samples to illustrate the use of these new gampad capabilities.
     * Condensed existing Vuforia samples into just 2 samples (ConceptVuforiaFieldNavigation & ConceptVuforiaFieldNavigationWebcam) showing how to determine the robot's location on the field using Vuforia.
 These both use the current season's Target images.